p4535992/foundryvtt-arms-reach/README.md

 A very big thanks to [manuelVo](https://github.com/manuelVo), because i was to stupid to understand thing like measurement of Foundry by myself.
 A very big thanks to [Saibot393](https://github.com/Saibot393/), and his GeometricUtils class for token distance calculation.

-## Acknowledgements

-Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

-Mad props to the 'League of Extraordinary FoundryVTT Developers' community which helped me figure out a lot.